jgkim/coreos-packer/README.md

 - Building images fails from time to time due to [coreos/bugs#152](https://github.com/coreos/bugs/issues/152).
 - [Vagrant Cloud Post-Processor](https://packer.io/docs/post-processors/vagrant-cloud.html) has some [bugs](https://github.com/mitchellh/packer/issues/1735) in the latest release (0.7.5), but works properly with [the recent code](https://github.com/mitchellh/packer).
+- There are [bugs](https://github.com/mitchellh/packer/pull/2161) regarding use of `only` or `except` configurations in post-processors.
-- The [version description](https://github.com/mitchellh/packer/pull/2110) option in Vagrant Cloud Post-Processor is not interpolated with template variables.
+- ~~The [version description](https://github.com/mitchellh/packer/pull/2110) option in Vagrant Cloud Post-Processor is not interpolated with template variables.~~
-- [Atlas Post-Processor](https://packer.io/docs/post-processors/atlas.html) also works [only](https://github.com/mitchellh/packer/issues/1815) with the [development](https://github.com/mitchellh/packer) version of Packer, and it does not use the [interpolation](https://github.com/mitchellh/packer/issues/2048) in metadata blocks.
+- ~~[Atlas Post-Processor](https://packer.io/docs/post-processors/atlas.html) also works [only](https://github.com/mitchellh/packer/issues/1815) with the [development](https://github.com/mitchellh/packer) version of Packer, and it does not use the [interpolation](https://github.com/mitchellh/packer/issues/2048) in metadata blocks.~~